WHVL-LD

-WHVL-LD (channel 29) is a low-power television station in State College, Pennsylvania, United States, affiliated with MyNetworkTV.
+WHVL-LD (channel 29) is a low-power independent television station in State College, Pennsylvania, United States, which has a secondary affiliation with MyNetworkTV.
 Owned by Channel Communications, the station has studios on East College Avenue near the Nittany Mall, and its transmitter is located atop Rattlesnake Mountain in Rush Township.
 WHVL-LD is available on cable throughout the Johnstown–Altoona–State College market.

 Programming

 Local programming

 WHVL was launched on August 31, 2007, with live coverage of the Penn State "Football Eve" pep rally.

 With its commitment to local issues and events, WHVL broadcasts many locally produced programs including: